fighting recidivism, incarceration, and addiction

 During interviews we found a handful of major challenges in regards to how users felt about our initial app.
 One of the largest challenges being that most participants were in a program they didn't want to be in, using an app they definitely didn't want to use.
 We needed ways to connect the participant and case managers seamlessly, provide the user with motivation, and help them manage their schedule in order to give them the best chance of successfully completing their program.

-Throughout my time with Reconnect I conducted over 20 interviews with users in the industry, including but not limited to Case Managers, Probation Officers, Chief Probation officers and clients on probation.
+Throughout my time with Reconnect I conducted interviews with users in the industry, including but not limited to Case Managers, Probation Officers, Chief Probation officers and clients on probation.

 Due to the nature of the software I am not at liberty to display interview information on here, however, I would be happy to discuss and answer any questions about this process.